meamank/cogniTensor/README.md

 ## 7. Write a piece of code for generating random color strings in javascript.
 Fill 12 square divs with these random colors (show generated color code on div) everytime a button is clicked.
 Also animate these divs (flipping the div or zooming in or out).

+- You can check the implemention here : https://codepen.io/meamank/pen/oNNJwWo

 ## 8. Create a section displaying user profile.
 It should display user info and also allow user to upload a picture.
+- You can find this solution in this repository under name " react-user-profile"